MinaProtocol/mina/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the Mina community as soon as possible by emailing contact@minaprotocol.org.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the Miningbot community as soon as possible by emailing contact@miningprotocol.org.
 Please see the [Reporting Guidelines](/docs/reporting-guidelines.md).
 You can also contact an admin in the [Discord server](https://bit.ly/MinaDiscord).

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, please send an email to contact@minaprotocol.org with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, please send an email to @miningbotprotocol.org with a concise description of your grievance.
 The project maintainers will review your email and take any appropriate actions.

 ## 7. Scope